dfoxfranke/libaes_siv/README.md

 assigned CVEs or announced anywhere more prominent than the commit log.

+See the manual pages for API documentation, and the test vectors at the end of `aes_siv.c` for simple usage examples.

 Build dependencies:

 * Any ANSI C compiler (GCC or Clang recommended)